 Transforming & Empowering the Lives of Inner City Youth by Meeting Physical & Spiritual Needs

-The House DC’s vision is to transform and empower the lives of inner-city youth and their families through Christ by giving them hope, a productive future, and a changed community.
+The House DC’s mission is to transform and empower at-risk youth, their families, and their neighborhoods by breaking cycles and building futures of hope through the love of Jesus.
 The House is located in the Anacostia area of Southeast, Washington, DC, on a street formerly known as “Murder Row.
 These former buildings that were once used as a “crack” house is now a catalyst for youth to develop healthy relationships and experience changes of heart.

 “It’s meant to be an urban oasis where teens get encouragement, praise, and the kind of stable relationships with adults that are often missing in their lives.”
 The Washington Post